byuccl/dac_sdc_2022/_pages/vitis_tutorial.md

 3. Build the BSP code.
 Right click on your platform project and choose _Build Project_.

-4. Create your application project.
+### Create the application project
-  *  _File->New->Application Project_.
+  1.  _File->New->Application Project_.
-  * Chose your platform that you created in the last step.
+  2. Chose your platform that you created in the last step.
 <img src = "{% link media/tutorials/vitis_application.png %}" width="800">
-  * Choose an application name (ie. HelloWorld), and continue through the next screens.
+  3. Choose an application name (ie. HelloWorld), and continue through the next screens.
-  * On the _Templates_ screen, choose _Hello World_, and then click _Finish_.
+  4. On the _Templates_ screen, choose _Hello World_, and then click _Finish_.
-  * After you complete the wizard, build your application.
+  5. After you complete the wizard, build your application.
 Right click on your application project and choose _Build Project_.

-### Run the Applicaton on the Board
+## Run Your Applicaton on the Board
 *  Right-click on your executable folder (down one level from the *_system* project created in the last step -- see image below), choose *Run As->Launch on Hardware (Single Application Debug*.
 <img src = "{% link media/tutorials/run_program.png %}" width="800">